 It seemed to her that up to this day she had been swimming in the ocean of tears.

 “Good.
 Now take her gently by the fin.
 Hold tight.
 And never let her go.
 No matter what.
 Don’t leave her.
 You are her mommy now.
 And one day, she will be ready.”

 “To take on the world.”

-“Have to go,” said Bruce Willis, “there’s another Apocalypse nearby.
+“There’s another Apocalypse nearby.
 Remember to always look at her and never-ever-ever let her go, no matter what the others say.”

 And then Bruce hopped on his cool Yamaha jetski and was off in a flash.

 Sure enough, the “others” showed up in no time.

 “Hey, what are you up to?” snapped the red snapper.